IowaDave/ATmega328-Deep-Sleep-Solved/README.md

   asm volatile ("sleep \n\t");
 ```

 My personal coding style preference is to place those instructions at the end of the ```loop()``` code block.
-I put the repetitive task code at the top of the ```loop()``` where it will be executed the first time through and then again every time the processor returns from sleeping.
+I put the repetitive task code at the top of the ```loop()``` where it will be executed once before sleeping and then again every time the processor returns from sleeping.

 #### Synchronize Yet Again After Sleep
 Comes now a key trick that eluded me for a long and puzzled time.
 I was getting interrupts that would wake up the processor.
-But it seemed I might be getting more than one interrupt in rapid succession.

-I could not figure it out.
-Waking up the processor was confusing my programs, preventing them from performing their periodic tasks predictably.
+But waking up the processor was confusing my programs, somehow preventing them from performing their periodic tasks predictably.
 I read and re-read the datasheet until my eyes would take it no more and closed for the night.

 The datasheet attempts to explain the wake-up phase this way: